FONTE-EID/fiber-optic-transmission-system-modeling/README.md

 # Citing
 Please cite the following papers if you use or modify this library:

-- A. Shahkarami, M. I. Yousefi, and Y. Jaouen, "Efficient Deep Learning of Nonlinear Fiber-Optic Communications Using a Convolutional Recurrent Neural Network," in \emph{IEEE International Conference on Machine Learning and Applications (ICMLA)}, 2021, pp. 668-673, DOI: 10.1109/ICMLA52953.2021.00112.
+- A. Shahkarami, M. I. Yousefi, and Y. Jaouen, "Efficient Deep Learning of Nonlinear Fiber-Optic Communications Using a Convolutional Recurrent Neural Network," in *IEEE International Conference on Machine Learning and Applications (ICMLA)*, 2021, pp. 668-673, DOI: 10.1109/ICMLA52953.2021.00112.
-- A. Shahkarami, M. Yousefi, and Yves Jaouen, "Attention-Based Neural Network Equalization in Fiber-Optic Communications." in \emph{Asia Communications and Photonics Conference (ACP)}, Optical Society of America, 2021, p.
+- A. Shahkarami, M. Yousefi, and Yves Jaouen, "Attention-Based Neural Network Equalization in Fiber-Optic Communications." in *Asia Communications and Photonics Conference (ACP)*, Optical Society of America, 2021, p.
 M5H.3, ISBN: 978-1-957171-00-5

 # Acknowledment